 Immediate Needs and Emerging Opportunities Fund

 Through the combined efforts of our faculty, staff, students, and alumni, we will continue to develop the principled innovative leaders the world needs in times of crisis, as well as creating the innovative ideas and management practices that can aid those leaders in addressing the challenges posed by this global pandemic.
-As you deal with the impact of the COVID-19 crisis in your own life, we hope that you will consider a gift to the Immediate Needs and Emerging Opportunities Fund to help support the extraordinary efforts across MIT Sloan to achieve our mission in the midst of this crisis.

 Support Our Students

 MIT Sloan students have shown tremendous resiliency and tenacity in response to the COVID-19 crisis.
 During this challenging period, they have adjusted to a new learning environment and, in many cases, new living situations.
-The Immediate Needs and Emerging Opportunities Fund will benefit our students in a number of critical ways.
+The Immediate Needs and Emerging Opportunities Fund benefits our students in a number of critical ways.

 Facilitating Essential Career Development Resources

 The Office of External Relations and MIT Sloan’s Career Development Office are working to facilitate essential connections between students and alumni, as well as assist current students to complete unpaid, degree-related summer professional experiences when they have no other source of funding.
 In addition to supporting the Immediate Needs and Emerging Opportunities Fund, Sloanies can help by posting open job and internship opportunities, volunteering to coach a student interested in their industry, hosting a virtual coffee chat, or serving as an ambassador for MIT Sloan candidates